-Prerequisite(s): SPM 243
+Prerequisite(s): SPM 243, BUS 108, or MGT 205

 This course is designed to examine aspects related to the professional sport industry.
 Primary areas of study include the organizational structure of teams (major and minor league), the responsibilities of each department, the role of league offices or governing bodies, and the impact of athlete agents.
 The course examines both team and individual sports.
 The course will benefit students who are pursuing a career in professional sports at the team level, league level, or as an agent.